 Catalin Toma1, MD; Wissam A. Jaber2, MD; Mitchell D. Weinberg3, MD, MBA; Matthew C. Bunte4, MD, MS; Sameer Khandhar5, MD; Brian Stegman6, MD; Sreedevi Gondi7, MD; Jeffrey Chambers8, MD; Rohit Amin9, MD; Daniel A. Leung10, MD; Herman Kado11, MD; Michael A. Brown12, MD; Michael G. Sarosi13, MD; Ambarish P. Bhat14, MD; Jordan Castle15, MD; Michael Savin16, MD; Gary Siskin17, MD; Michael Rosenberg18, MD; Christina Fanola19, MD, MSc; James M. Horowitz20, MD; Jeffrey S. Pollak21, MD

-Background: Evidence supporting interventional pulmonary embolism (PE) treatment is needed.
-Aims: To evaluate acute safety and effectiveness of mechanical thrombectomy for intermediate- and high-risk PE in a large real-world population.
-Methods: FLASH is a multicenter, prospective registry enrolling up to 1,000 US and European PE patients treated with mechanical thrombectomy using the FlowTriever System (Inari Medical, Irvine, CA).
-The primary safety endpoint is a major adverse event composite including device-related death and major bleeding at 48 hours, and intraprocedural adverse events.
-Acute mortality and 48-hour outcomes are reported.
-Multivariate regression analyzed characteristics associated with pulmonary artery pressure and dyspnea improvement.
 Results: Among 800 patients in the full US cohort, 76.7% had intermediate-high risk PE, 7.9% had high-risk PE, and 32.1% had thrombolytic contraindications.
 Major adverse events occurred in 1.8% of patients.
 All-cause mortality was 0.3% at 48-hour follow-up and 0.8% at 30-day follow-up, with no device-related deaths.
-Immediate hemodynamic improvements included a 7.6 mmHg mean drop in mean pulmonary artery pressure (–23.0%, P<0.0001) and a 0.3 L/min/m2 mean increase in cardiac index (18.9%, P<0.0001) in patients with depressed baseline values.
-Most (62.6%) patients had no overnight intensive care unit stay post-procedure.
-At 48 hours, echocardiographic right ventricle/left ventricle ratio decreased from 1.23±0.36 to 0.98±0.31 (p<0.0001 for paired values) and patients with severe dyspnea decreased from 66.5% to 15.6% (P<0.0001).
-Conclusions: Mechanical thrombectomy with the FlowTriever System demonstrates a favorable safety profile, improvements in hemodynamics and functional outcomes, and low 30-day mortality for intermediate- and high-risk PE.
+Immediate haemodynamic improvements included a 7.6 mmHg mean drop in mean pulmonary artery pressure (–23.0%; p<0.0001) and a 0.3 L/min/m2 mean increase in cardiac index (18.9%; p<0.0001) in patients with depressed baseline values.
+Most patients (62.6%) had no overnight intensive care unit stay post-procedure.
+At 48 hours, the echocardiographic right ventricle/left ventricle ratio decreased from 1.23±0.36 to 0.98±0.31 (p<0.0001 for paired values) and patients with severe dyspnoea decreased from 66.5% to 15.6% (p<0.0001).